etychon/rainier-api/README.md

 # rainier-api
 Sample programs to demonstrate how to use Cisco IoT Operations Dashboard (IoT OD) APIs.

+At this time there is no official API documentation.
-This is a work in progress and an individual contribution.
+This is a work in progress and an individual contribution and APIs are currently not supported by Cisco.

-At this time there is no official API documentation - this is a work in progress.

 # How to use?